PedroAlmeidaPerez/Library/README.md

 Installation and Testing
-Download the project from: https://github.com/PedroAlmeidaPerez/Library For testing you need to run the program in a IDE and also have some Unit tests for Class:
+Download the project from: https://github.com/PedroAlmeidaPerez/Library For testing you need to run the program in a IDE and also you have Unit tests for Class:
 * BookConfigurationTest.java
 * PersonConfigurationTest.java
 * SearchConfigurationTest.java